rapidsai/cuml/README.md

 - Kalman Filter

 More ML algorithms in cuML and more ML primitives in ml-prims are being added currently.
-Example notebooks in the python folder to test the functionality and performance of ML algorithms in this v0.1 Beta version.

-The goal for future versions is to add more algorithms and develop multi-gpu ML algorithms and primitives.
+Example notebooks are provided in the python folder to test the functionality and performance of this v0.1 alpha version.
+Goals for future versions include more algorithms and  multi-gpu versions of the algorithms and primitives.

-The installation option currently building from source.
-Upcoming versions will add `pip` and `conda` based installation, along docker containers.
-They should be available in couple of weeks.
+The installation option provided currently consists on building from source.
+Upcoming versions will add `pip` and `conda` options, along docker containers.
+They will be available in the coming weeks.

 ## Setup

-To use CuSKL, it must be cloned and built in an environment that already has the dependencies, including [cuDF](https://github.com/gpuopenanalytics/pygdf) and its own dependencies:

 ### Dependencies

+To use CuSKL, it must be cloned and built in an environment that already has the dependencies, including [cuDF](https://github.com/rapidsai/cudf-alpha) and its dependencies.

+List of dependencies:

 1. zlib
 2. cmake (>= 3.8, version 3.11.4 is recommended and there are issues with version 3.12)